Carl Peter Watts estimates the importance of the different reasons for British withdrawal.

 Andrew Boxer demonstrates the ways in which external events affected the struggles of African Americans in the 1950s and 1960s.

 San Martín and his forces liberated Peru and proclaimed its independence from Spain on July 28th, 1821.
-Richard Cavendish charts the life of one of the leading figures of the South American wars of independence.

 What role did Simon Bolivar play in the history of Latin America's independence from Spain?